frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 > }
 > ```
 >
+>_Code 1.2.2.3.C: Using lambdas default-constructed._{: legenda}
+>
 > **This feature lets you set up lambdas for later use (deferred execution)**.
-In the last code, the lambda `print_message` is default-constructed.
+In the Code 1.2.2.3.C, the lambda `print_message` is default-constructed.
 It captures nothing and waits until it’s needed.
 The main function shows this in action.
 If the vector has numbers, it doubles them.
 If not, it calls the default lambda and prints a message.
 C++20 makes lambdas simple and ready for action, whenever you need them.
 >
-> Immediate lambdas: C++20 brings in `consteval`, a keyword that forces functions to run at compile-time.
+> We also have the immediate lambdas: C++20 brings in `consteval`, a keyword that forces functions to run at compile-time.
 With lambdas, this means the code is executed during compilation, and the result is set before the program starts.
-When a lambda is used in a `consteval` function, it must run at compile-time, making your code faster and results predictable.
+When a lambda is used in a `consteval` function, it must run at compile-time, making your code faster and results predictable. **In programming competitions, `consteval` lambdas are rarely useful**.
->
-> **In programming competitions, `consteval` lambdas are rarely useful**.
 Contests focus on runtime performance, not compile-time tricks.
 Compile-time evaluation doesn’t give you an edge when speed at runtime is what counts.
 Most problems don’t benefit from execution before the program runs; the goal is to be fast during execution.
 >
-> `Consteval` ensures the function runs only at compile-time.
+> Nevertheless, `Consteval` ensures the function runs only at compile-time.
 If you try to use a `consteval` function where it can’t run at compile-time, you’ll get a compile-time error.
 It’s strict: no runtime allowed.
 >
 > ```cpp
 > consteval auto square(int x) {